firefly-iii/docs/docs/installation/docker.rst

 And then start it again by running the command under "Start the container".

-If you're having trouble with (parts of) this step, please check out the FAQ. :ref:`faq`
+If you're having trouble with (parts of) this step, please check out the :ref:`faq` or the :ref:`faqdocker`

 Docker Hub with automatic updates via docker compose
 ----------------------------------------------------